cbarkr/blog/content/home lab/begin.md

 2. Run an AdGuard Home instance for network-wide ad and tracker blocking
 3. Set up a media server
 4. Host a VPN for accessing my home network on the go
-5. Playing around and learning networking and security
+5. Just play around to learn practical networking and security skills

 I plan on adding updates in this folder, maybe sharing things I learn along the way.
+Stay tuned!